 Led by archaeologist Piers Litherland, the team initially located Thutmose II’s tomb near a waterfall in the Theban Necropolis.
-While initially mistaken for a royal consort’s burial site due to its proximity to known queens’ tombs, the structure’s grand staircase and elaborate wall art—featuring scenes from the Amduat, a funerary text exclusive to pharaohs—confirmed its royal significance.
+While initially mistaken for a royal consort’s burial site due to its proximity to known queens’ tombs.
+The structure’s grand staircase and elaborate wall art, featuring scenes from the Amduat, a funerary text exclusive to pharaohs, confirmed its royal significance.
 Artifacts such as inscribed alabaster jars linking the tomb to Thutmose II and his wife, Hatshepsut, provided further evidence.

 The Hunt for a Hidden Chamber

-Historical records suggest the first tomb was hastily emptied six years after Thutmose II’s burial due to flooding, with relics relocated to a secondary site.
-Clues from inscriptions point to Hatshepsut, the pharaoh’s half-sister and spouse, overseeing the transfer.
-Now, researchers believe this second tomb has remained concealed for 3,500 years beneath layers of limestone debris, plaster, and rubble designed to mimic natural terrain.
+Six years after Thutmose II’s burial, flooding prompted officials to hastily empty the first tomb and relocate the relics to a secondary site.Clues from inscriptions point to Hatshepsut, the pharaoh’s half-sister and spouse, overseeing the transfer.
+Now, researchers believe this second tomb has remained concealed for 3,500 years.
+Beneath layers of limestone debris, plaster, and rubble designed to mimic natural terrain.

 “Beneath 23 meters of meticulously layered material, we’re confident a monumental structure exists,” Litherland explained.
 “The scale of effort to mask it strongly suggests it’s Thutmose II’s true resting place, potentially holding his mummy and funerary treasures.”